andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 - BMC as an electronics engineer and software developer who worked on prototyping of a device for diesel fuels testing
 - Epam Systems / Godel Technologies / Artezio / iTechArt / Bell Integrator as a software engineer who used Java stack mostly on different projects related to next domains:
-  Travel / FinTech / Documentation / Blockchain / Entertainment
+  - FinTech
+  - Entertainment
+  - Blockchain
+  - Documentation
+  - Travelling

 My hobbies in early years were reading, electronic device construction, programming and wood carving, but during last years I mostly prefer just programming.